This website uses cookies to ensure you get the best experience.

 You’ve seen a lot of Yucatan in just 10 short days.
 We recommend spending a couple of days in an all-inclusive resort in the Playa del Carmen or Cancun area and relaxing before you go home.
 It’s one of the best places in the world to try and enjoy this experience.
 We just love that style of travel because we often go backpacking on limited work holidays and need some relaxation after a packed backpacking trip.

-How to travel on from Mahahual with public transport:
+How to Travel on from Mahahual by Public Transport:

 Buses from Mahahual to Limones start running very early in the day and run approximately every hour.
 From there, buses run up and down the coast frequently as this is the main Cancun - Chetumal highway.
 It’s super easy to reach every resort along the coast.
 Our bus driver even dropped us off directly in front of the gate 🙂